5253 Maintaining Professional Staff/Student Boundaries

 Professional staff/student boundaries are consistent with the legal and ethical duty of care that district employees have for students.

-District staff will not intrude on a student’s physical and emotional boundaries unless the intrusion is necessary to serve a demonstrated educational purpose.
-An educational purpose is one that relates to the staff member’s duties in the district.
 Additionally, staff members are expected to be aware of the appearance of impropriety in their own conduct and the conduct of other staff when interacting with students.
 Staff members will notify and discuss issues with their building administrator or supervisor whenever they suspect or question whether their own or another staff member’s conduct is inappropriate or constitutes a violation of this policy.

-The Board recognizes that staff may have familial and pre-existing social relationships with parents or guardians and students.
+The board recognizes that staff may have familial and pre-existing social relationships with parents or guardians and students.
 Staff members should use appropriate professional judgment when they have a dual relationship to students to avoid violating this policy, the appearance of impropriety, and the appearance of favoritism.
 Staff members will pro-actively discuss these circumstances with their building administrator or supervisor.

 Use of Technology

-The Board supports the use of technology to communicate for educational purposes.
-However, district staff are prohibited from inappropriately communicating with students online or from engaging in any conduct on social networking websites that violates the law, district policies or procedures, or other generally recognized professional standards.
 Staff whose conduct violates this policy may face discipline and/or termination consistent with the district’s policies and procedures, acceptable use agreement, and collective bargaining agreements, as applicable.

 The superintendent or designee will develop protocols for reporting and investigating allegations and develop procedures and training to accompany this policy.